 The death of a loved one can bring surviving family members closer together.
 It can also drive deep wedges between these relationships if they feel they have been unfairly treated or overlooked in the person’s will.
 MarketWatch advises that the best way to avoid personal and legal disputes is to let people know where they stand prior to your passing.

 Particularly if you intend to leave someone less than what they are likely expecting or want to provide stipulations on how they receive funds, you should discuss this matter with them prior to your death and in the presence of other beneficiaries.
 In addition to avoiding unpleasant surprises, this helps to eliminate doubts about your intentions and the potential for costly will contest proceedings.

 Let Us Help You Today

 When creating wills, trusts, and other estate planning documents, Cavallo & Cavallo provides the trusted guidance and experienced legal representation you need to ensure both you and your loved ones are protected.
-Call or contact our Bronx & New Rochelle estate planning attorneys online today to schedule a consultation in our office.
+Call or contact our Bronx & Westchester estate planning attorneys online today to schedule a consultation in our office.